How Technology Can Drive a Customer Centric Culture: 3 True Stories

 Visual engagement has been proven to be a transformative medium for providing customer care.
-When customer service agents can see the person they are helping as well as their physical environment, helps them become more engaged and evokes empathy for their issues.
+When customer service agents can see the person they are supporting as well as their physical environment, it helps them become more engaged and empathize with their issues.
 From the customer’s perspective, realizing that the agent can see you and your problem builds trust and creates a sense of openness that leads to better collaboration.

-To illustrate, we present three real life stories from the trenches of our customer’s contact centers:
+To illustrate, we present three real life customer centric service examples from the trenches of our contact centers:

 Sam (customer name has been changed) is a 35-year old bachelor from Sydney, Australia, who works as an in-house attorney for a local investment bank.
 In January 2018, he tried Netflix for the first time and discovered they have all of the past “Suits” episodes available for streaming.
 Two days later, he ordered a new connected flat screen TV to replace his older model.